fairdataihub/SODA-for-SPARC-Docs/docs/soda-features/upload-dataset/step-3.md

 ---

-### If you are contributing data to a dataset you do not have locally
+### If you are contributing additional data to a dataset you do not have locally

 You will need to recreate the folder paths for the data you are adding so your files end up in the right place on Pennsieve.
 Since SODA does not display the dataset structure that exists on Pennsieve, you must manually match the nested folder paths for your files.
 For example, if you want to add files to `primary/sub-1/data/` on Pennsieve, your local folder structure must also be `primary/sub-1/data/` with your files inside—not just `sub-1/data/`.
 This ensures SODA uploads your files to the correct location.